Best Sites To Play Live Dealer Blackjack on Bitcoins

 The figures (Jack, Queens and King) are worth 10.

-The aces are worth 1 or 11, depending on which value is most favourable to the hand.
+The aces are worth 1 or 11, depending on which value is most favorable to the hand.
 Note that, in a soft hand, the ace is worth 11.

 Once the time available for betting has expired, the dealer distributes a face-up card to each player.
 The distribution of cards starts from the first player to the left of the dealer and continues clockwise until returning to the dealer.
 At this point, the dealer distributes the second card to each player and places a blanket in front of him.
 The value of each initial hand is displayed next to the cards.